thephpleague/csv/source/filtering.md

 The attached filters are not:

 * cleared between method calls unless specified;
-* copied to the new class when using `Writer::createReader` and/or `Reader::createWriter` methods;
+* copied to the new class when using `newReader` or `newWriter` methods;

 ### Setting and getting the object stream filter mode

-The stream filter mode property is set using PHP internal stream filter constant `STREAM_FILTER_*`, but unlike `fopen`, the mode is a class property and not specific to a stream filter unlike when using `fopen`.
+The stream filter mode property is set using PHP internal stream filter constant `STREAM_FILTER_*`, but unlike `fopen`, the mode is a class property and not specific to a stream filter.

 * `setStreamFilterMode($mode)`: set the object stream filter mode **and** remove all previously attached stream filters;
 * `getStreamFilterMode()`: returns the current stream filter mode;